-There are times when cannabis research is so impactful, it makes mainstream headlines and excites even non-consumers.
+There are times when cannabis research is so impactful, that it makes mainstream headlines and excites even non-consumers.
 A recent study led by researchers at Oregon Health & Science University and Oregon State University did just that.

 Acid from the cannabinoids CBD and CBG prevents or shortens the SARS-CoV-2 virus from penetrating healthy human cells, according to the study published in the Journal of Natural Products.
 The acids, CBGA and CBDA, bind to a spike protein found in the SARS virus that causes the coronavirus disease.

 Alpha and beta variants of the virus were tested in the study, as the evolving variants are and have been a primary concern throughout the pandemic.
-According to the study’s lead researcher, Richard van Breemen of Oregon State University’s Global Hemp Innovation Center, College of Pharmacy and Linus Pauling Institute, the virus’ variants are known for “evading antibodies against earlier lineage of SARS-CoV-2, which is obviously concerning given that current vaccination strategies rely on the early lineage spike protein as an antigen.”
+According to the study’s lead researcher, Richard van Breemen of Oregon State University’s Global Hemp Innovation Center, College of Pharmacy, and Linus Pauling Institute, the virus’ variants are known for “evading antibodies against earlier lineage of SARS-CoV-2, which is concerning given that current vaccination strategies rely on the early lineage spike protein as an antigen.”

 Will Smoking Cannabis Protect Me From COVID-19?

 Cannabis consumers aren’t proven to be at less risk of contracting COVID-19 than non-consumers.
-The cannabinoids CBD and CBG weren’t actually examined in this particular study.
+The cannabinoids CBD and CBG weren’t examined in this particular study.
 Researchers looked at the precursor to these cannabinoids, the acids.
 When the hemp plant is heated, these acids turn into cannabinoids, changing the plant’s original structure.
 This study didn’t explore the effect of CBD and CBG on the SARS-CoV-2 virus.

 THC Couldn’t Be Studied

-But, van Breemen did confirm THC-A binds to the SARS virus’ spike protein.
+But, van Breemen did confirm that THC-A binds to the SARS virus’ spike protein.
 He believes a combination of CBD-A, CBG-A, and THC-A would be a more effective solution than any one of these compounds by itself.
 Researchers couldn’t formally study THC-A due to federal laws.

 Oral Consumption of Cannabinoid Acids is Safe